AlejandroDeLaCruz/AlejandroDeLaCruz/README.md

 <h2 class="heading-element" dir="auto">🙋🏽‍♂️ About Me</h2>

-- 📊 I'm currently as a data analyst at Golden Hearts Gaming.
+- 📊 I'm currently looking for opportunities in data analytics
 - 📐 Degree in Mathematics specialized in Statistics.